khadimultalukder/montgomery-county-ohio/README.md

 ## Running

 ```
-python scrape_cases.py
+python montgomery_scrape_cases.py
 ```

 The script will:
 - Log in (typing credentials with human-like delays, dismissing confirmation popups).
 - Go to the auction calendar and open the first day with listings.
-- On each calendar page: collect every case's ID and link, skip any case already present in the sheet (matched by `case_id` in column A), then open each remaining case in a new tab, extract its details, and append a row.
+- On each calendar page: collect every case's ID and link, then for each case:
+  - if it's already in the sheet **and** `auction_sold` has a value, skip it (considered resolved/final),
+  - if it's already in the sheet but `auction_sold` is still blank, re-scrape it and update that row in place,
+  - otherwise scrape it and append a new row.
 - Move to the next calendar page and repeat until there are no more pages.
 - Pause with `Press Enter to close the browser...` at the end so you can review the final state before it closes.